-The person who gets a Close Contact Alert must self-isolate for 10 days.
+The person who gets a Close Contact Alert should book a PCR test and may need to self-isolate for 10 days.

-The rest of the household do not have to self-isolate unless they develop symptoms, and should only get tested then and not before.
+The rest of the household do not have to self-isolate unless they develop symptoms.
 Everyone should follow advice of hygiene guidelines.